-- This is one of the simpler sections since it tackles 10th grade maths.
-The mathematical concepts we learnt then have been redesigned into tables and graphs that test your data interpretation and analysis skills.
+- This is one of the simpler sections since it tackles 10th-grade maths.
+The mathematical concepts we learned then have been redesigned into tables and graphs that test your data interpretation and analysis skills.

 - Students end up losing marks here due to frivolous mistakes.
-Better preparation and practice can ensure you attempt the questions accurately and glean those final few marks that make the difference between.
+Better preparation and practice can ensure you attempt the questions accurately and glean those final few marks that make the difference between them.
 Top rank and a lower one.

 - Practice, practice, and some more practice is the key to acing this section.